 About Me

-I’m a PhD student at the University of Washington advised by Martin Saveski.
-I’m also a part of the larger Center for an Informed Public at UW and a research affiliate at MIT.
+I’m a PhD student at the University of Washington advised by Martin Saveski, a Research Scientist Intern at Meta (FAIR) under Smitha Milli and Max Nickel and a research affiliate at MIT.
 My research interests are broadly within Computational Social Science, and span several topics including pluralistic alignment, scalable oversight and algorithms with pro-social objectives.
 Previously, I interned at Microsoft Research India and at the University of Michigan under Joyojeet Pal.
 I graduated magna cum laude from Ashoka University with a Gold Medal in Computer Science.
 Beyond academics, I’m a competent artist, photographer, archer and an incompetent pianist.

 If you’re interested in my research (and even if you aren’t) let’s chat 💬, get coffee ☕ and/or hike up a mountain ⛰️!